MegEngine/MegCC/benchmark/README.md

 ```

 in src, it is a c++ application to run benchmark result on different platform.
-in python, the model convertion, other related preparing work and the benchmarker example is given
+in python, the model conversion, other related preparing work and the benchmarker example is given
 the tools contains some usable scripts to analysis benchmark results
 ## supported model
 mobilenetv2,  resnet18, efficientnetb0 shufflenetv2 vgg16